Booking your trip to Disneyland

 Pros and Cons of Park Hopper Tickets:

 The other thing is whether to upgrade your tickets to park hopper tickets.
-A park hopper is $50 more whether you buy a three day or a five day pass, so if you’re looking to save money, it’s definitely something to consider.
+A park hopper is increasingly more whether you buy a three day or a five day pass, so if you’re looking to save money, it’s definitely something to consider.

 We like to do the first whole day in Disneyland, and then the whole second day in California Adventure.
 If it closes early then we sometimes go back to Disneyland that night.
 It’s definitely nice to have the flexibility to go back and forth, but you have to decide what’s right for your family.